TharmiganK/ballerina-training/README.md

 ## Task 4 - Make the sentiment analysis client resilient

 The sentiment analysis service is not reliable.
-It can be down at times.
+It goes down frequently and return `503 - Service Unavailable`.
 We need to make the client resilient to handle such failures.

 The Ballerina HTTP client supports the following resiliency features: